 - Be under the age of 18 without a high school diploma or GED.

 - Have successfully completed at least one college-level course.

 - Meet all regular prerequisites for the desired course.

-- Obtain permission from a counselor or advisor by contacting (630) 942-2259 or meeting with a counselor.
+- Obtain permission from a counselor or advisor by contacting (630) 942-2259 or ask a quick question.

 As an Early Admissions student, note the following information: